How to Become a Counselor in Oregon

 Internship Requirements

 In addition to the coursework listed above, LPC licensure in Oregon also requires the completion of a clinical/applied experience, sometimes referred to as an internship.
-This internship should consist of at least 700 clock hours with 280 hours in direct client contact.
+This practicum or internship must include at least 280 clock hours of direct client contact.
 This is a distinct requirement from post-graduate supervision, which is also necessary for LPC licensure in Oregon.

 Supervision Hours

 “Supervision” is shorthand for directed, post-graduate experience in professional counseling under supervision in a work setting.
-Oregon requires aspiring LPCs to complete 2,400 hours of supervision, with at least 50 percent dedicated to direct client contact.
+Oregon requires aspiring LPCs to complete at least three years (36 months) of supervised clinical counseling experience, including at least 1,900 hours of supervised direct client contact.

 (Back to Top)